 Causes of our fears

-While phobias are based on some of our past experiences, the following factors affect the appearance of common fears:
+While phobias are based on some of our past experiences, the following factors influence the emergence of common fears:

 • Extreme situations.
 People suffer from fear and anxiety when they are exposed to extreme physical irritants, such as severe cold, flood or hostile environments; something that carries with it a danger and a threat to life.